-Machu Picchu stands as a reminder of the once great Incan Empire.
+Machu Picchu stands as a reminder of the once-great Incan Empire, a thriving civilization from the 1400s until the Spanish conquest in the 1530s.
 Built sometime around 1450, the exact purpose behind what are now the ruins of this massive Peruvian complex have long remained a mystery.
-Because of the range of buildings uncovered at the archaeological site scholars have surmised that the original purpose of Machu Picchu could’ve been as a military base, ceremonial center, or, more likely, simply as a retreat for the elite members of society.
-Given the information historians have learned about Incan society and religious practice it’s widely believed that rituals involving human and animal sacrifices regularly took place at Machu Picchu.
+Because of the range of buildings uncovered at the archaeological site, scholars have surmised that the original purpose of Machu Picchu could have been as a military base, ceremonial center, or, more likely, simply a retreat for the elite members of society.
+Given the information historians have learned about Incan society and religious practice, it is widely believed that rituals involving human and animal sacrifices took place at Machu Picchu.

-It’s been estimated that Machu Picchu (or 'Old Peak' in Quechua) was deserted around 1572, which was some time after Spanish forces took over the area.
-Some historians have speculated that the residents of this ancient city succumbed to an epidemic of smallpox.
-The fact remains, however, that Spanish troops, led by Francisco Pizarro, were unaware of the existence of Machu Picchu during the period in which they began invading this portion of Peru in search of gold, silver, and other treasures.
-Although the site may have been known by local indigenous peoples for many years it remained hidden to the rest of the world until its rediscovery in 1911.
+It’s been estimated that Machu Picchu (or “Old Peak” in Quechua) was deserted around 1572, which was some time after Spanish forces took over the area.
+Some historians have speculated that the residents of this ancient city succumbed to an epidemic of smallpox, because there is no evidence of the Spanish conquistadors made it anywhere near the mountaintop city indicating they may have heard to avoid it.
+The fact remains, however, that Spanish troops, led by Francisco Pizarro, never themselves discovered the existence of Machu Picchu during the period in which they began invading this portion of Peru in search of gold, silver, and other treasures.
+Although the site may have been known by local Indigenous peoples for many years, it remained hidden to the rest of the world until its rediscovery in 1911.

 Today, Machu Picchu attracts visitors from around the world.
 So many tourists venture into the site that, in order to help preserve the environment, limits of 2,500 visitors per day have been placed on admittance to this highly popular landmark.
-Due to its historic and cultural importance the Peruvian ruins have been named as a United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site.
+Due to its historic and cultural importance, the Peruvian ruins have been named as a UNESCO World Heritage Site.
 Visiting Machu Picchu is not without risk, however, as tourists face a number of challenges including dangers due to flooding, altitude sickness, and the possibility of natural disasters such as deadly earthquakes and landslides.
-In recent years there's been an increasing number of calls for the local government to enact restrictions to help prevent further deterioration of Machu Picchu.
-UNESCO officials have even called for the area to be put on its list of of World Heritage in Danger.
+In recent years, there have been increasing calls for the local government to enact restrictions to help prevent further deterioration of Machu Picchu.
+UNESCO officials have even called for the area to be put on its list of World Heritage in Danger.